-- "2020 Notes" refers to the Issuers' 4.875% senior unsecured notes in the aggregate principal amount of \$1.0 billion that mature on November 1, 2020; - "Capital Corp." refers to GLP Financing II, Inc., a Delaware corporation and wholly-owned subsidiary of the Operating Partnership; - "Credit Facility" refers to the Company's senior unsecured credit facility consisting of a \$1,175.0 million revolving credit facility and a \$525.0 million Term Loan A-1 facility.
-The revolving credit facility matures on May 21, 2023 and the Term Loan A-1 facility matures on April 28, 2021.
-See "Description of Certain Other Indebtedness-Credit Facility"; - "GLPI" refers to Gaming and Leisure Properties, Inc., a Pennsylvania corporation and the guarantor of the notes offered hereby, and, unless the context otherwise requires, none of its subsidiaries; - "Issuers" refer to the Operating Partnership and Capital Corp. and none of their consolidated subsidiaries; - "Operating Partnership" refers to GLP Capital, L.P., a Pennsylvania limited partnership and wholly-owned subsidiary of GLPI through which GLPI owns substantially all of its real estate assets; - "Revolver" refers to the \$1,175.0 million revolving credit facility under the Credit Facility; - "Term Loan A-1" refers to the \$525.0 million unsecured Term Loan A-1 under the Credit Facility; - "Tender Offer" refers to the cash tender offer to purchase up to \$500.0 million of the outstanding 2020 Notes for up to \$512.0 million in cash, subject to the relevant terms and conditions set forth in the Offer to Purchase, dated August 15, 2019 (the "Offer to Purchase") related to the Tender Offer, which we launched on August 15, 2019 and which will expire at 11:59 p.m., New York City time on September 12, 2019 (neither this prospectus supplement nor the accompanying prospectus constitute an offer to purchase any of our outstanding 2020 Notes and any such offer will be effected solely through the Offer to Purchase); - "Transactions" refers collectively to (i) the issuance of the notes offered hereby, (ii) the use of approximately \$512.0 million of the net proceeds from this offering to finance the Tender Offer, assuming \$500.0 million of the 2020 Notes are tendered in the Tender Offer, and (iii) to the extent the net proceeds from this offering exceed \$512.0 million, the use of the remaining net proceeds for general corporate purposes, which may include the repayment of outstanding borrowings under the Revolver and the Term Loan A-1 facility; and - "We", "our", "us" and "the Company" refer to GLPI and its consolidated subsidiaries; provided that with respect to the discussion of the terms of the notes on the cover page of this prospectus supplement, in the section entitled "Prospectus Supplement Summary-The Offering," and in the section entitled "Description of the Notes," references to "we", "our" and "us" refer only to the Issuers and none of their subsidiaries.
+- "Capital Corp." refers to GLP Financing II, Inc., a Delaware corporation and wholly-owned subsidiary of the Operating Partnership; - "Credit Agreement Amendment" refers to the amendment of the Operating Partnership's existing Credit Agreement, which we anticipate will occur on or after the date the notes are issued, and which would, among other things (i) extend the maturity date of, all or a portion of the outstanding Term Loan A-1s from April 28, 2021 to May 21, 2023, which term loans would thereafter be classified as Term Loan A-2s and (ii) increase the principal of the Term Loan A-2s in the form of incremental term loans for which we have received non-binding commitments from the requisite lenders in the amount of \$200 million; - "Credit Agreement" refers to the Operating Partnership's existing Credit Agreement, dated as of October 28, 2013, as amended, among the Operating Partnership as borrower thereunder and as successor to GLP Financing, LLC, each lender from time to time party thereto and JPMorgan Chase Bank, N.A., as Administrative Agent, that governs the Operating Partnership's senior unsecured credit facility (the "Credit Facility") consisting of the Revolver, the Term Loan A-1 and the Term Loan A-2.
+See "Description of Certain Other Indebtedness -Credit Facility"; - "Existing senior unsecured notes" is defined in "Description of Certain Other Indebtedness- Existing Senior Unsecured Notes"; - "GLPI" refers to Gaming and Leisure Properties, Inc., a Pennsylvania corporation and the guarantor of the notes offered hereby, and, unless the context otherwise requires, none of its subsidiaries; - "Issuers" refer to the Operating Partnership and Capital Corp. and none of their consolidated subsidiaries; - "Operating Partnership" refers to GLP Capital, L.P., a Pennsylvania limited partnership and wholly-owned subsidiary of GLPI through which GLPI owns substantially all of its real estate assets; - "Revolver" refers to the \$1,175.0 million revolving credit facility under the Credit Agreement; - "Term Loan A-1" refers to the \$449.0 million unsecured Term Loan A-1 facility under the Credit Agreement, a principal amount of all or a portion of which would be reclassified as Term Loan A-2 under the Credit Agreement Amendment; - "Term Loan A-2" refers to the unsecured Term Loan A-2 facility under the Credit Agreement for which we have received non-binding commitments from the requisite lenders in the amount of \$408.3 million. - "Transactions" refers collectively to (i) the issuance of the notes offered hereby, (ii) the use of a portion of the net proceeds from this offering to reduce borrowings under the Revolver, as described in "Use of Proceeds," (iii) the anticipated closing of the Credit Agreement Amendment on or after the date the notes are issued, and (iv) the payment of fees and expenses related to this offering of notes with a portion of the net proceeds from this offering; and - "We", "our", "us" and "the Company" refer to GLPI and its consolidated subsidiaries; provided that with respect to the discussion of the terms of the notes on the cover page of this prospectus supplement, in the section entitled "Prospectus Supplement Summary-The Offering," and in the section entitled "Description of Notes," references to "we", "our" and "us" refer only to the Issuers and none of their subsidiaries.